bcsaller/juju-compose/README.md

     ./juju_compose.py -o <output_repo> <output_charm_name> <charm to build from>

-So you might use the included (very unrealistic) test case as like:o
+So you might use the included (very unrealistic) test case as like:

     ./juju_compose -o out foo tests/trusty/tester